zlluGitHub/topology/README.md

 # Le5le-topology

 Le5le-topology is a diagram visualization framework uses canvas and typescript.
-Developers are able to build diagram (topology, UML) and analysis micro-services architecture application easily.
+Developers are able to build diagram (topology, UML), micro-services architecture, SCADA and so on.

 - [→ Home website, online diagramming](http://topology.le5le.com) .
 It is very slow while open the site for my network speed is 1Mb/s.
 - [→ Online Demo](https://le5le-com.github.io/topology/)